Exercise Programs

 Custom exercises

 Coach → Exercises → Custom is a separate library for exercises you create yourself.
 The page is two-pane: a list on the left, a preview on the right.
+On mobile the preview opens as a drawer.

 Assigning a program